graasp/graasp-plugin-subscriptions/README.md

   }
 ```

 Currently, the subscriptions are automatically charged.
-When a customer changes their plan, the backend changes the price attached to the subscription.
+When a customer changes their plan, the backend changes the price attached to the subscription in `Stripe`.
 When a subscription is updated the price is calculated using a [proration](https://stripe.com/docs/billing/subscriptions/prorations) from the time of change.
 The subscriptions contains the following data:

 ```json
 {